NCR Drivers Education Mandatory HANS Device Statement

 The PCA National Drivers Education Committee has updated the Driver Education Minimum Standards.

-All DE participants in 2019 must review this update as it may affect your car and equipment preparation for the upcoming DE season.
+All DE participants must review this update as it may affect your car and equipment preparation for the upcoming DE season.

 The section of the Driver Education Minimum Standards document to take particular attention to is the use of a Head and Neck restraint system commonly known as a HANS device, is now mandatory for both student and instructor when a five, six or seven-point harness are being used.
 Exceptions and detail for some Four-point systems are also listed in the document.

 "The participant should BE AWARE that the addition of such a seat and harness system results in the occupant being fastened upright in the vehicle.
 Therefore, in order to have a COMPLETE SYSTEM, a properly padded roll bar or roll cage is recommended, and an approved head and neck restraint device is required.
 A head and neck restraint device certified as meeting the standards of either SFI 38.1 or FIA 8858 or its successor is required.
 The use of such a harness system without roll protection and a head and neck restraint device may result in an unsafe environment and is not a COMPLETE SYSTEM.
 Roll bars or cages and their installation must meet PCA Club Racing Standards.

 When using a head and neck restraint device, it is recommended that one follow the SFI Recertification process for the head and neck restraint device.
 The instructions for this can be found on the device.
 Additionally, it is recommended that the straps be replaced every five years."

 - A Head and Neck restraint system commonly known as a HANS device, is now mandatory for both student and instructor when a five, six or seven-point harness is in use.

 - A suitable roll bar or roll cage is Strongly Recommended when race seats and harnesses are in use but is not mandatory.